-Ted, having abandoned his initial research focus on cannabinoids as potential pain relievers (long story short: the evidence didn’t support the hype), was in some pain himself.
+Ted, having abandoned his initial research focus on cannabinoids as potential pain relievers (long story short, although some specific conditions have recently been shown to respond well, at that time the clinical evidence for general efficacy was pretty thin), was in some pain himself.
 An old high school football injury left him dealing with constant, lingering effects, effects which prevented him from enjoying his favorite pastime, basketball.
 On this particular day, the pain was enough that it was also preventing him from doing any decent lab work.

 “I remember thinking to myself how pathetic it was that I’m supposed to be some kind of expert in pain, I’m sitting in a pain lab with my name on the door plate, and I’m completely unable to do anything to help my own pain,” recalls Dr. Price.